The Department of Health and Social Care has recently published a COVID-19 Stakeholder and Influencer Toolkit, which you can view here.

-The vaccination programme will be delivered from the Forum in Northallerton, NOT from the surgeries.
+The vaccination programme will be delivered from the Grammar School in Northallerton, NOT from the surgeries.

-We will be inviting patients when their age group / job role / medical condition become eligible for vaccination, and will depend on when further deliveries of the vaccine arrive.
+We will be inviting patients when they're at least 5 months post their 2nd dose, and will depend on when further deliveries of the vaccine arrive.

 Please do not contact the surgery, we will contact you.